Anthony Cacace: Early career

 Following his defeat to Ward, Cacace gained a PTS victory over six rounds against Reynaldo Mora in December 2017.
 After 14 months out of the ring, Cacace was back in action in February 2019 with an eight-round PTS win over Alan Castillo.

 Cacace, as the mandatory contender, was due to challenge for the British super-featherweight title on 3 August 2019 against reigning champion Sam Bowen, however, Bowen pulled out of the fight due to a back injury.
 The bout was rescheduled for 30 November at Arena Birmingham.
 Cacace won, capturing the British title via split decision (SD), with two judges scoring the bout 115–113 to Cacace while the third scored it 115–112 to Bowen.

+Cacace won the IBO super-featherweight title by defeating Michael Magnesi via split decision at Manchester Arena on 24 September 2022.

 IBF Super featherweight champion

 Cacace vs. Cordina

-On May 18, 2024 Cacace challenged then unbeaten Welsh champion Joe Cordina for Joe's IBF Super-Featherweight Title on the undercard of Tyson Fury vs. Oleksandr Usyk.
-After dropping and badly hurting Cordina in round 3, Cacace continued to pour on the pressure and ended up scoring an 8th round TKO win.
-This made him the first ever Irish Super-Featherweight Champion.
+On 18 May 2024, Cacace challenged then unbeaten champion Joe Cordina for the IBF super-featherweight title on the undercard of Tyson Fury vs. Oleksandr Usyk.
+After dropping and badly hurting Cordina in round three, Cacace continued to pour on the pressure and ended up scoring an eighth round technical knockout win.
+This made him the first Irish super-featherweight champion.